-This tutorial showed a quick way to add an inflexible load (like solar power) and a grid connection.
+We hope this demonstration helped to illustrate the flex-model of the storage scheduler.
+Until now, optimizing storage (like batteries) has been the sole focus of these tutorial series.
 In Toy example III: Computing schedules for processes, we'll turn to something different: the optimal timing of processes with fixed energy work and duration.

-5.3.13 Toy example III: Computing schedules for processes
+4.11 Toy example III: Computing schedules for processes